20250813_13105622-960x1149

 • knife or pocket knife

-• reusable canteen or water bottle
+• canteen or reusable water bottle

-• sheet/sleeping bag liner (optional)
+• optional: pillow, sheet/sleeping bag liner

 Date Trip Status Price Spots